gquintanaorti/kernel_regression_of_3d_shapes/README.md

 #
 ```

-The C code is embedded by using the `.Call` interface.
+The C code is embedded inside the R code by using the `.Call` interface.
 It works fine in Linux machines, but we have experienced some problems
-with this interface on Windows machines.
+with this interface on some Windows machines.

 To be able to use this accelerated code, you must do the following:

-1. Go to the `C_codes` directory.
+1. Go to the `C_source_codes` directory.
 2. Clean the directory with the `cleanDirectory` command.
-3. Compile it with the `c` or the `compile` command.
+3. Compile it with the `c` command or the `compile` command.
    These are just scripts that compile the code
-   with the `R CMD SHLIB` command.
+   with the `R CMD SHLIB` command from R.
 4. Copy the `compute_shape_in_C.so` file (a dynamic library containing the
    compiled code) into the directory containing the R source code.
 5. Open the R framework.